jarvann/nexusdownloader/README.md

 - **Speed and Efficiency**: Designed to work swiftly in the background, it lets you download mods without any waiting around for unnecessary User Interface components.
 - **Lightweight and Focused**: No complicated user interface means less overhead and a cleaner, dedicated downloading experience.
 - **Straight to the Point**: Whether you're a seasoned modder or a newcomer to the scene, NexusDownloader is built to be intuitive and hassle-free.
 - **Intended for use with large Collections**: Large collections are becoming more common on Nexus, but who wants to wait hours for Vortex to download when you can download all the mods in minutes?
+(Subject to your own bandwidth restrictions)

 ---